Department of Justice

 Being a performance based code, the PCA allows for any solution to the performance requirements, provided they are supported by the appropriate assessment methods.

 Many users of the PCA, however, will choose to use the code without making use of this opportunity, by complying with the deemed-to-satisfy provisions (prescriptive provisions), such as Australian Standard AS/NZS 3500 Plumbing and drainage.

 The PCA contains the technical provisions for the design, construction, installation, replacement, repair, alteration and maintenance of -

 The PCA contains plumbing product certification procedures, such as the WaterMarkTM Certification Scheme (WMCS), for certification of plumbing and drainage materials and products, so that they may be authorised for their intended use.

 The PCA also provides for State and Territory variations or deletions of some of its provisions, or the addition of extra provisions.
 These can be found in the State and Territory Appendices of the code.

-To carry out plumbing work a permit from the council permit authority is required, unless the work is exempted under the Plumbing Regulations 2014.
+To carry out plumbing work a permit from the council permit authority is required, unless the work is exempted under the Building Regulations 2016.
 You should always check with the relevant council permit authority before you have plumbing work carried out.
 All plumbing work must be carried out by licensed plumbers, unless that work is exempt from licensing under the Occupational Licensing Act 2005.
-Further details regarding licensing can be found in the Licensing and Accreditation section.

-The Building Act 2000 requires an owner, who engages a person to design plumbing work, to ensure that person is either an accredited building practitioner, in the category of designer, or a plumber certifier, licensed in the class of the work being designed.
+The Building Act 2016 requires an owner, who engages a person to design plumbing work, to ensure that person is either a licensed building practitioner, in the category of designer, or a plumber certifier, licensed in the class of the work being designed.
 A designer of plumbing work is to ensure there is sufficient information in their design to enable assessment of compliance with the codes and regulations and be sufficiently detailed for a plumber to be able to carry out the work.